VilloKodeHode/eldoria-game-site/documentation/Eldoria/Forgewright.md

 ### 🦴 Aetheric Adaptation

-Forgewrights do not passively adapt to Aether—they convert it.
-Their mechanical augmentations act as collectors and processors, refining raw Aether into bursts of combat energy and internal fortification.
+Forgewrights passively adapt to Aether, but they are the least naturally attuned among the classes.
+To compensate, they boost their adaptation by drawing Aether through their mechanical augmentations, which refine raw Aether into a more potent, usable form.
+This refined energy is then distributed to fortify their internal systems and fuel their arcane machinery.

-“My limbs remember the forge.
-My heart runs on storms.”
+*“My limbs remember the forge.
+My heart runs on storms.”*

 ---